-TinyMCE comes in a bunch of options, the Community Edition being the free and open-source one.
+TinyMCE is not free, but the Community Edition being the free and open-source one.
 It comes with all the basic editing options like formatting text, lists, tables and also some image editing options.

-The developers have kept the pricing of the premium models according to your number of users, i.e. the more number of users you have, the more you have to pay.
-Some of the premium features include uploading and managing all your files from Google Drive or Microsoft Azure instead of your server, support for extensions, spelling checker, link checker and also premium technical support.
+The developers have kept the pricing of the premium models according to the number of users.
+Some of the premium features include Google Drive and Microsoft Azure support, extensions, spell and link checker, and technical support.

 - IDE-style code editor for HTML

 - Not fully open source